portlandcodeschool/ios/schedule.md

     * Create a UIView subclass that process some data, when data is finished intiate delegate callback

 ## Class 17.
-Core location, core motion, Mapkit
+Core location, core motion, mapkit
 **19 Jan 2014**

   * Plans